judka-uriel/uriel-book/uriel_en.md

 of small change is useful even for the sake of lightening one's pockets. -->

-The imbalance of sefirot such as gevurah and chesed causes the shattering of vessels (*shevirat kelim*).
+The imbalance of sefirot such as gevurah and chesed causes the shattering of vessels (*shevirat ha‑kelim*).
 For the rectification of the world, urgent correction (*tikkun*) of the shattered vessels is required.
 To this end, Orthodoxes need to restore the balance of gevurah and chesed.
 In the example of kashrut, this might look as follows.
 On the one hand, it is clear that